SAFE-Stack/docs/docs/recipes/ui/add-shadcn.md

 # How do I add shadcn to a SAFE project?

+> Note: The SAFE.Template has recently been updated to move `package.json` and `package-lock.json`.
+If you are using a version of the template prior to this change, you will need to move those files into the `src/Client` directory.
+For reference, here is the [PR](https://github.com/SAFE-Stack/SAFE-template/pull/658) detailing this change.

 Integrating Feliz.Shadcn into your SAFE Stack application is straightforward.
 The following example demonstrates how to integrate Shadcn copmonents within an existing SAFE app.

 We will be using the [Feliz.Shadcn](https://github.com/reaptor/feliz.shadcn) wrapper written by [reaptor](https://github.com/reaptor)